etijskens/et-micc/ISSUES.rst

 Note that the setup.py approach can become rather convoluted: https://github.com/zeromq/pyzmq/blob/master/setup.py.

-The scikit-build approach is further mentioned `here <https://github.com/pypa/packaging.python.org/issues/381>`_.
+The `scikit-build approach <https://github.com/pypa/packaging.python.org/issues/381>`_ is mentioned .

 These approaches request the user that installs your package to also build the binary Python extensions (f2py, C++), which may be challenging on Windows.